-Exports to China: Vital to US economic growth
+Exports to China continue to be important to US economic growth

-- Exports continue to play an essential role in the US economy and job growth.
-US goods exports to China come from a wide range of industries including transportation equipment, agriculture, computers and electronics, and chemicals.
-These exports also sustain logistics jobs in America’s ports and throughout the country.
-US services exports to China included travel and education, royalties, transportation, business and professional services, and financial services.
+- Exports to China support 1 million American jobs.
+States across the country have jobs that are supported thanks to US exports to China, making trade important to not only US companies and consumers, but also US workers.
+US goods exports to China come from a wide range of industries including transportation equipment, agriculture, computers and electronics, and oil and gas, sustaining logistics jobs in America’s ports and throughout the country.
+US services exports to China included travel and education, transportation, financial, business and professional services, among other industries.

 China: An important market for states across the country

-- Most states have seen significant increases in exports of goods and services to China since 2006.
-Thirty-one states experienced at least triple-digit goods export growth to China since 2006, and four states saw growth of more than 500 percent over the same period: Alabama, Montana, North Dakota, and South Carolina.
-Every US state had triple-digit services export growth to China since 2006, 10 states had export growth of more than 400 percent.
+- Most states have seen significant increases in exports of goods and services to China in the past decade.
+Forty-nine states have increased their goods exports to China in this time period, with 17 states experiencing triple-digit growth since 2008.
+Every US state had triple-digit services export growth to China in the decade between 2007 and 2016; 31 states had export growth of more than 300 percent.

 - China is among the top five goods and services export markets for most states.
-China was a top three goods export market for 33 states in 2015, and among the top five for another 13.
-That includes states that are not usually associated with strong China trade ties, including Alabama, Arizona, Minnesota, Michigan, New Jersey, New York, Pennsylvania, Ohio, South Carolina, and Tennessee.
+China was the top goods export market for 5 states in 2017, and among the top five markets for 46 states.
+In services exports, China was the top market for 18 states in 2016, and a top five market for all fifty states.

-- The value of US goods and services exports to China is significant.
-Last year, 30 states exported more than $1 billion in goods to China, while another nine states exported more than $500 million.
-In 2006, only 17 states exported more than $1 billion to China.
-In 2006, only one state exported more than $1 billion to China – California.
+- More states are exporting at least $1 billion in goods or services to China.
+Last year, 30 states exported more than $1 billion in goods to China, and 15 states exported more than $1 billion in services to China in 2016.
+In 2008, only 21 states exported more than $1 billion of goods to China and in 2007 only three states exported more than $1 billion in services to China.

-More can be done to strengthen US exports to China
+More can be done to expand US exports to China

-- Expanding market opportunities in China requires a variety of tools.
+- Expanding the US share of the China market requires a variety of tools.
 China maintains an array of tariff and non-tariff barriers that prevent more American goods, agriculture products, and services from reaching Chinese customers.
-The United States should continue to bring legally sound, industry-supported cases to the World Trade Organization.
-Congress should expand the resources at the Office of the United States Trade Representative to build upon the successful track record of using the WTO to address unfair Chinese trade practices.
+The United States should pursue multiple approaches to improve market access for US companies, including bringing legally sound, industry-supported cases to the World Trade Organization; coordinating with like-minded countries on advocacy with China; and engaging in results-oriented dialogue with China to address barriers of longstanding concern.